StatelessSoftware/StatelessExample/README.md

 # StatelessExample
 Example Stateless Application

 This example shows how to easily create a Stateless app.
-We will use Bootswatch Sass for our styling, and webpack (with babel) to compile our JS (this gives us es2015 compatability out of the box)
+We will use Bootswatch Sass for our styling, and webpack for Javascript

 ## Download